Skip to content

 Ensure that your client has the permissions/client and permissions/iframe scope available.

-2. Get an access token from BankID OIDC
+3. Get an access token from BankID OIDC

 To obtain an access token from OIDC, follow these steps:

-1. Call the token endpoint with your client credentials.
-You can find more detailed information about access tokens in the BankID OIDC documentation.
+You can find more detailed information about acquiring access tokens in the BankID OIDC documentation.

-Here’s an example of a valid request:
+Here's an example of a valid request in the current environment:

 POST /auth/realms/current/protocol/openid-connect/token HTTP/1.1